Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Introduction

-There is a contradiction in understanding the effect of pre-existing plastic deformation on the pressure-induced transformation.
+There is a contradiction in understanding the effect of pre-existing plastic deformation on pressure-induced transformation.
 As we mentioned, experiments in \cite{Blank-Estrin-2014} report proportionality between the pressure hysteresis and material hardness, which is varied by varying plastic strain prior to transformation.
 Since plastic deformation increases the yield strength and hardness (which are related by a coefficient in the range from 0.333 to 0.386) with the plastic strain, it should increase pressure hysteresis.
-Assuming equal deviation of the pressures for direct and reverse transformations from the phase equilibrium pressure, this means that deviation increases with increasing plastic strain.
-This result was formalized in the theory for pressure- and stress-induced phase transformations in \cite{Levitas-JMPS-I-97,Levitas-JMPS-II-97,levitas-ijss1998} and used there in the analytical solutions and in \cite{Levitasetal-PhilMag-02} for the finite element simulations.
-However, it is also known that dislocations serve as nucleation cites for the initiation of phase transformation \cite{olson+cohen-1986,levitas-mechchem-04,levitas-prb-04}, which is confirmed by more recent phase-field simulations \cite{Xu-Khachaturyan-etal-NPJ-CM-18,Xu-Khachaturyan-etal-AM-19,levitas-javanbakht-APL-13,Javanbakht-Levitas-JMS-18}.
-Consequently, increase in plastic strain increases number of dislocations and promote nucleation.
-Recent experiments \cite{Kumaretal-Acta-20} on $\alpha \rightarrow \omega$ phase transformation in Zr show that plastic compression by $5\%$ and $10\%$ prior to transformation shifts the entire kinetic curve to lower pressures with increasing plastic strain which contradicts the expected increase in pressure hysteresis.
-This was explained by increasing role of stress concentrators due to increasing activation of twinning in $\alpha$-Zr during the plastic compression.
+Assuming equal deviation of the pressures for direct and reverse transformations from the phase equilibrium pressure, this means that the deviation increases with increasing plastic strain. { This result was formalized in the theory for pressure- and stress-induced phase transformations in \cite{Levitas-JMPS-I-97,Levitas-JMPS-II-97,levitas-ijss1998,Levitas-IJP-21} in the form $X=k$ and $k=L \sg_y$, where $X$ is the thermodynamic driving force for the phase transformation, $k>0$ is the athermal resistance to the transformation (dissipative threshold), which is proportional to the yield strength with a proportionality factor $L$.
+It was explicitly used in \cite{Levitas-JMPS-I-97,Levitas-JMPS-II-97,levitas-ijss1998,Levitas-IJP-21} in the analytical solutions and in \cite{Levitasetal-PhilMag-02} for the finite element simulations of various phase transformation problems.} However, it is also known that dislocations serve as nucleation sites for the initiation of phase transformation \cite{olson+cohen-1986,levitas-mechchem-04,levitas-prb-04}, which is confirmed by more recent phase-field simulations \cite{Xu-Khachaturyan-etal-NPJ-CM-18,Xu-Khachaturyan-etal-AM-19,levitas-javanbakht-APL-13,Javanbakht-Levitas-JMS-18}.
+Consequently, an increase in plastic strain increases the number of dislocations and promotes nucleation.
+Recent experiments \cite{Kumaretal-Acta-20} on $\alpha \rightarrow \omega$ phase transformation in Zr show that plastic compression by $5\%$ and $10\%$ prior to transformation shifts the entire kinetic curve to lower pressures with increasing plastic strain which contradicts the expected increase in pressure hysteresis according to \cite{Blank-Estrin-2014}.
+This was explained by the increasing role of stress concentrators due to increasing activation of twinning in $\alpha$ Zr during the plastic compression.

+{ One more general question is whether microstructural parameters measured post-mortem after pressure release represent those under high pressure.
+To address it, one needs, in particular, to study microstructure evolution during pressure release. }